-5.29 The total quantum of housing growth required for the Mid Sussex District, as set out within the District Plan, is 16,390 dwellings, to be delivered by a combination of strategic site allocations within the District Plan, and further site allocations within the Site Allocations DPD.
-The site allocations within the DPD are listed in Table 6 below, highlighting which are within the 7km zone of influence.

-5.30 When planning applications come forward for development on these sites, any permission given will include the need to make a S106 payment in accordance with the current tariff for SAMM, and for SANG unless bespoke provision of suitable SANG forms part of the proposal.
+- 5.29 The total quantum of housing growth required for the Mid Sussex District, as set out within the District Plan, is 16,390 dwellings, to be delivered by a combination of strategic site allocations within the District Plan, and further site allocations within the Site Allocations DPD.
+The site allocations within the DPD are listed in Table 8 below, highlighting which are within the 7km zone of influence.
+The total number of new dwellings within the 7km zone is 975. - 5.30 When planning applications come forward for development on these sites, any permission given will include the need to make a S106 payment in accordance with the current tariff for SAMM, and for SANG unless bespoke provision of suitable SANG forms part of the proposal.